 We are emoji aficionados over at Just One Cookbook, particularly Japanese food emojis.
-If you are a subscriber to our email newsletter or a follower of our Instagram, you’ve probably seen different graphic icons that accompanying each recipe and travel & cultural post that we share.
-Not only they illustrate the recipes and various topics in such a delightful way, but these emojis areย also essentially a representation of Japanese culture.
+If you are a subscriber to our email newsletter or a follower of our Instagram, you’ve probably seen different graphic icons that accompany each recipe and travel & cultural post that we share.
+Not only do they illustrate the recipes and various topics in such a delightful way, but these emojis are also essentially a representation of Japanese culture.

-Just like Super Mario that took the world by storm, Emoji is another digital invention by the Japanese in the late 1990s by a creator namedย Shigetaka Kurita.
-They are tiny pixel images that were initially used on mobile phones in Japan andย the word ’emoji (็ตตๆๅญ)’ literally translates as โpicture (็ตต) letter (ๆๅญ)โ.
+Just like Super Mario which took the world by storm, Emoji is another digital invention by the Japanese in the late 1990s by a creator named Shigetaka Kurita.
+They are tiny pixel images that were initially used on mobile phones in Japan and the word ’emoji (็ตตๆๅญ)’ literally translates as โpicture (็ตต) letter (ๆๅญ)โ.

-Rather than typing the text out, emoji has the power in capturing your attention instantaneously.
-Which is why itย doesn’t take long for Emoji to infiltrate the modern world and become a sort of new language in human communication.
-I think the influence of emoji lies on its indigenous way of expressing one’s thought or emotion in the most succinct and charming manner.
+Rather than typing the text out, emoji has the power to capture your attention instantaneously.
+This is why it doesn’t take long for Emoji to infiltrate the modern world and become a sort of new language in human communication.
+I think the influence of emoji lies in its indigenous way of expressing one’s thoughts or emotions most succinctly and charmingly.

 Different Groups of Emojis